First Time Home Buyer Loans

 - VA Loans – Active duty military members and veterans can apply for a VA loan which allows you to buy your first home without any down payment.
 These loans are not available to the general public, but exclusively to military/veterans.

-- Jumbo Loans – Any loan that does not meet the conforming or FHA loan limits is a jumbo loan.
-If you want to buy a more expensive home, and have the income to qualify, we provide what are known as jumbo loans up to $2,000,000.
+- Jumbo Loans – Any mortgage that does not meet the conforming loan limits is a jumbo loan.
+To check the 2020 conforming loan limits in your county, use this tool.
+If you want to buy a more expensive home, and have the income to qualify, jumbo loans are available up to $5,000,000.

 First Time Home Buyer Down Payment Assistance

-You might quality for down payment assistance to help you purchase your home.
-This includes a variety of programs and grants that are offered either nationally, or locally (at the city or county level).
+First time home buyers may be eligible to receive down payment assistance.
+This includes national and statewide programs, as well as a programs that are offered exclusively in cities and counties.
 A close study of over 2,000 down payment assistance programs concluded that around 87% of homes are eligible for some form of down payment assistance.
 Many assume these initiatives are exclusively for low income, but most middle class households are eligible for down payment assistance as well.

 How much do I need for a down payment?